hazzery/batch_emailer/README.md

 All configuration of daily_email_report is specified in `config.toml`.
 The config file contains the following options:

+ - `schedule_time` - The time of day for the email to be scheduled.

 #### email
  - `sender` - Who the email is addressed from.
  - `mailing_list` - Filepath to the mailing list.